-Each state has its own Part C and Section 619 programs.
-These programs must comply with the federal IDEA rules and requirements and their state rules and requirements.
-Each state has Part C and Section 619 Coordinators that oversee the programs in their states.
+Each eligible state or jurisdiction has its own Part C or Part B, Section 619 programs.
+These programs must comply with the federal IDEA regulations, and their state rules and requirements.
+Each state has Part C System and Coordinator and a Part B, Section 619 Program and Coordinator.

 What is Part C?

-The Program for Infants and Toddlers with Disabilities, Part C of IDEA, is a federal grant program that assists states in operating a comprehensive statewide system of early intervention services for infants and toddlers (birth through 2) with, or at state discretion, at-risk for, disabilities.
-Part C builds upon and provides supports and resources to assist family members and caregivers to enhance children’s learning and development through everyday learning opportunities.
+The Program for Infants and Toddlers with Disabilities—Part C of IDEA—is a federal grant program that assists states in operating a comprehensive statewide system of early intervention services for infants and toddlers ages birth–2 with—or at state discretion, at-risk for—disabilities.
+Part C builds upon and provides supports and resources to assist family members and caregivers to enhance children's learning and development through everyday learning opportunities.

 The goal of early intervention is to enable young children to be active and successful participants during the early childhood years and in the future in a variety of settings, in their homes, with their families, in child care, preschool or school programs and in the community.